MarcusFelling/github-branch-protector/README.md

 ![AzureFunctionDiagram.PNG](/docs/images/AzureFunctionDiagram.PNG)

-For an example of the issue that is created, see here: https://github.com/MarcusFellingOrganization/test/issues/2

 ## How to get started
 1. Clone repo to Visual Studio Code workspace
 2. [Sign in to Azure using Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-powershell#sign-in-to-azure)